bigapplemonkey/My-Reads/README.md

 # MyReads: A Book Tracking App

-In this project, we use React to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+In this project, we use React to create a responsive bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

 ## Functionality